-All of the Company's resource properties, are owned, leased or licenced with minimal holding costs.
+All of the Company's resource properties are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-As at November 30, 2018, the Company is required to incur additional Canadian Exploration Expenditures ("CEE") of \$93,858 by December 31, 2019.
-This amount represents the remaining balance of the required expenditures resulting from the private placement completed in July, 2018.
-The Company is required to incur an additional \$700,000 in CEE by December 31, 2019 relating to the December 2018 Private Placement.
+As at February 28, 2019, the Company is required to incur additional Canadian Exploration Expenditures ("CEE") of \$584,564 by December 31, 2019.
+This amount represents the remaining balance of the required expenditures resulting from the private placements completed in December, 2018.